microsoft/vscode-python-tools-extension-template/README.md

 ## Programming Languages and Frameworks

 The extension template has two parts, the extension part and language server part.
-The extension part is written in TypeScript, and language server part is written in Python over the `pygls` (Python language server) library.
+The extension part is written in TypeScript, and language server part is written in Python over the [_pygls_][pygls] (Python language server) library.

 For the most part you will be working on the python part of the code when using this template.
-You will be integrating your tool with the extension part using the [Language Server Protocol](https://microsoft.github.io/language-server-protocol). `pygls` currently works on the [version 3.16 of LSP](https://microsoft.github.io/language-server-protocol/specifications/specification-3-16/).
+You will be integrating your tool with the extension part using the [Language Server Protocol](https://microsoft.github.io/language-server-protocol). [_pygls_][pygls] currently works on the [version 3.16 of LSP](https://microsoft.github.io/language-server-protocol/specifications/specification-3-16/).

 The TypeScript part handles working with VS Code and its UI.
 The extension template comes with few settings pre configured that can be used by your tool.
 If you need to add new settings to support your tool, you will have to work with a bit of TypeScript.
 The extension has examples for few settings that you can follow.
 You can also look at extensions developed by our team for some of the popular tools as reference.